0xYYY/v3-periphery-foundry/docs/base/PeripheryPayments.md

 ```

+Useful for bundling with mint or increase liquidity that uses ether, or exact output swaps that use ether for the input amount

+*Refunds any ETH balance held by this contract to the `msg.sender`*
 ### sweepToken
 ```solidity
 sweepToken(address token, uint256 amountMinimum, address recipient) external payable
 ```

+The amountMinimum parameter prevents malicious contracts from stealing the token from users

+*Transfers the full amount of a token held by this contract to recipient*
 #### Parameters

 | Name | Type | Description |